 Am I eligible for the 212(h) 15 year waiver?

 The “15 year waiver” applies if you can establish that:

 - the activities at issue occurred more than 15 years before the date of adjustment of status;

 - your admission would not be contrary to the national welfare, safety or security of the US;

 - you are rehabilitated; and

 - you meet all of criteria of the regulation.

 This waiver does not apply to prostitutes.
 The 15 years of good moral character means no criminal convictions for at least 15 years from the last conviction.
 Read more about the Good Moral Character requirement for immigration purposes.

 Am I Eligible for an immigration waiver based on extreme hardship of a family member?

 The “extreme hardship waiver” focuses on the extreme hardship to a qualifying family member.
-In the case of a violent crime, the new regulation requires that the family member would face exceptional and unusual hardship if the immigrant in proceedings were deported; for more information visit bajajdefense.com
+In the case of a violent crime, the new regulation, according to an orlando criminal defense attorney, requires that the family member would face exceptional and unusual hardship if the immigrant in proceedings were deported; for more information visit bajajdefense.com

 In order to be a qualifying family member, your spouse, parent, son or daughter must be U.S. citizens or lawful permanent residents and they would need to show evidence of extreme hardship if you were not going to get your green card and/or be deported from the United States.
 Evidence emphasizing medical, educational and emotional hardships is usually required.
 Economic hardship alone is not a sufficient basis for this waiver.